• Home

 Transportation / Field Trip

 For the majority of the time, TLC chooses to bring experts to us to teach the children about a variety of things.
 On occasion, a field trip will be scheduled for certain groups of children.
 At such time, parents will all be notified well in advance and asked to sign a permission slip.
-The children will be transported in a 15 passenger Ford van by a licensed driver.
+The children will be transported in a 14 passenger Ford van by a licensed driver.
 Should an alternate vehicle be used, it is required to be properly insured and licensed.
 Our van is primarily used to transport children to and from elementary school.
 It is fully licensed, equipped with commercial auto insurance and covered in our general liability insurance.
 Our drivers all have excellent driving records.
 All children who will need transportation will need to have a signed permission to transport form on file.

 Damages

 It is expected that your child be respectful of our personal property and furnishings.
-A certain amount of “wear and tear” is normal, but if your child intentionally damages my property through destructive behavior or roughness, you will be liable for 100% of the replacement costs.
+A certain amount of “wear and tear” is normal, but if your child intentionally damages our property through destructive behavior or roughness, you will be liable for 100% of the replacement costs.
 This reimbursement is due with your next monthly payment.

 Potty Training